Skip to main content

 10. Redesigning Sales & Marketing

-Everything about digital selling and business growth is about engagement and accessibility, so forget for a minute about people and staff, imagine you have none and you want to sell your technical product, software, or service to as many people as possible, therefore you have to start with the possibilities, so where would you start?
+Everything about digital selling and genuine business growth comes down to engagement and accessibility.
+Forget staff for a moment.
+Imagine you have none.
+You want to sell a technical product, software, or service to as many people as possible.
+Where do you start?

 Back to Basics – Defining Your Target Market

-• Produce a live stream show every week with features, guests, opinions, demonstrations etc.
+• Produce a live stream show every week.
+Features, guests, opinions, demonstrations — content that your market actually wants to watch.

-• Upload the database to LinkedIn and/or Facebook and utilise pay-per-click banners to promote the live stream show.
-If a faction of 1% attend every week, this will exceed the performance of BDR’s and telesales at a fraction of the cost.
+• Upload the database to LinkedIn and run pay-per-click banner ads promoting the live stream.
+If even a fraction of the 5% who are in-market turn up regularly, that output will exceed what a team of BDRs and telesales people can achieve — at a fraction of the cost.

-Back to Basics – Give your prospects everything the need
+Back to Basics – Give Your Prospects Everything They Need

-• Help them to learn why they need your products
+• Help them understand why they need your product — not through a sales pitch, through education

 Back to Top